JonathanDC64/ShellScripting/Readme.md

 # Shell Scripting

-This repository conatains all my notes and exercises I made while completing the linux academy course on shell scripting.
+This repository contains all my notes and exercises I made while completing the linux academy course on shell scripting.

 ![Certificate](./Certificate.png "Certificate")